Azure-Samples/ms-identity-python-django-tutorial/README.md

 1. Supply a config file that omits secrets (i.e., `aad.config.json` that sets `"client_credential": null`)
 2. Remove any secrets from the settings.py file.
-3. After completing [Step 2: Deploy the web app](#step-2-deploy-the-web-app) and [Step 3: Update your Azure AD App Registration](#step-3-update-your-azure-ad-app-registration), do not forget to expand the optional section in [Step 4: Complete your app deployment settings](#step-4-complete-your-app-deployment-settings) and complete the instructions
+3. After completing [Step 2: Prepare the app service and database](#step-2-prepare-the-app-service-and-database) and [Step 3: Update your Azure AD App Registration](#step-3-update-your-azure-ad-app-registration), do not forget to expand the optional section in [Step 4: Complete your app deployment settings](#step-4-complete-your-app-deployment-settings) and complete the instructions

 </details>

-If you are sure you want to continue, proceed to [step 2](#step-2-deploy-the-web-app).
+If you are sure you want to continue, proceed to [Step 2: Prepare the app service and database](#step-2-prepare-the-app-service-and-database).

-### Step 2: Deploy the web app
+### Step 2: Prepare the app service and database

 This guide is for deploying to **Azure App Service** via **VS Code Azure Tools Extension**.

 1. Open the VSCode command palette (ctrl+shift+P on Windows and command+shift+P on Mac).
 1. Choose  `Azure App Service: Create New Web App...
-(Advanced)
+(Advanced)`
    1. Enter a globally unique name for your web app (e.g. `sams-django-test`) and press enter.
 Make a note of this name.
    2. Click `+ Create new resource group` and choose a name for it (e.g. `sams-django-test-resource-group`).
 Press enter.
 Make a note of this name.
    3. Select `Python 3.8` for your runtime stack.